- Search The Registry

 Sydenham began as a healthcare facility in Harlem, located at 124 Street and Manhattan Avenue.
 Around 1924 the hospital moved to a new 200-bed building at the intersection of West 125 Street and Lenox Avenue.
 In 1944 the staff doctors were all white despite serving a mostly Black community.
-Soon after, it was the first hospital to have a full desegregated interracial policy with six Black Trustees and twenty Blacks on staff.
+Soon after, it was the first hospital to have a fully desegregated interracial policy, with six Black Trustees and twenty Blacks on staff.
 It was New York City's first full-service hospital to hire Black doctors and later became known for hiring Black doctors and nurses when other nearby hospitals would not.

 Soon after Mayor Ed Koch took office in 1977, during severe economic troubles for New York City, he announced an additional 10% reduction in funding for municipal hospitals, and Metropolitan Hospital (in East Harlem), and Sydenham were slated for closure.
 There was community support from both hospitals.
-In January 1979, the Committee for Interns and Residents staged a one-day walkout of doctors at municipal hospitals to protest the cuts and were often supported on picket lines by hospital workers from District Council 37 of AFSCME.
+In January 1979, the Committee for Interns and Residents staged a one-day walkout of doctors at municipal hospitals to protest the cuts.
+They were often supported on picket lines by hospital workers from District Council 37 of AFSCME.

-Despite the added publicity, this brought, in 1980 Sydenham’s doors were closed for good.
-Although unsuccessful, the demonstrations raised the profile of Sydenham among people who had previously never heard of the hospital.
+Despite the added publicity, this brought, in 1980, Sydenham’s doors were closed for good.
+Although unsuccessful, the demonstrations raised the profile of Sydenham among people who had never heard of the hospital.
 Nurse and Health Activist Ebun Adelona said the closure of Sydenham became a “symbol” for Black people throughout New York to revitalize communities, improve health, and exercise political power.
 In 1998 Sharon Lerner recalled that “The Sydenham blunder paved the way for today's more clandestine approach to hospital downsizing, in which the city reduces its contribution to the Health and Hospitals Corporation and the agency is thereby 'forced' to make cuts to the public hospitals.”